 Christian Don’t Try to “See” Jesus

-In some circles (typically within Pentecostalism) there is an idea that a Christian, perhaps only a true Christian, can “see” Jesus.
+In some charismatic circles, there is an idea that a Christian—perhaps only a true Christian—can “see” Jesus.
 A group of people may be told to close their eyes and picture Him, inviting Him to show Himself and to guide or comfort them through this type of vision.
-It is generally understood...
+It is generally understood that this is a...
 Continue Reading →

 The Adulteress Woman Needs To Go